XCraftTM/DBBBlocks/docs/create-blocks.md

 ### The `cache` Object

 The `cache` Object includes the information arround the Block.
-Without this the `code` can't interact with the lines. _You only need it for the included funktions from **this**._
+Without this the `code` can't interact with the lines. _You only need it for the included functions from **this**._

 Example: